Behaviour Policy

 Bullying

 All children have the right to learn and work in an environment where they feel safe and that is free from harassment and bullying.
 As with racism, incidents where bullying is proven are dealt with very seriously.
-The parents/carers of the victim(s) and the perpetrator(s) are contacted immediately (for further details please refer to the MATs anti-bullying policy).
+The parents/carers of the victim(s) and the perpetrator(s) are contacted immediately (for further details please refer to our anti-bullying policy).

 Recognising the positives